 Everybody was fully on focused on the Super Tuesday results.

-I'm not even being that critical, except that these idiots all they want to do is politically bludgeon the president.
+I'm not even being that critical, except that these idiots, all they want to do is politically bludgeon the president.

 He didn't act fast enough when there's nobody that acted faster.

-And even February 29th, Dr. Fauci, who I respect a lot, uh was saying this the same thing, and that is uh the risk is low and giving perspective.
+And even February 29th, Dr. Fauci, who I respect a lot, was saying the same thing.

 All of those things are true.

-Look, I've been doing a lot of thinking um about this, and I think that by the way, as we speak, protesters have surrounded the Michigan Capitol protesting Whitmer's coronavirus lockdown.
+And I think that, by the way, as we speak, protesters have surrounded the Michigan Capitol protesting Whitmer's coronavirus lockdown.

-Um we're talking about human beings, we're talking about uh people that have lives that they themselves want to live, and you're gonna have to balance it.
+We're talking about people that have lives that they themselves want to live.

 That's just a fact.

-You know, if you um look, it's it's not hard, it's not complicated to figure out.
+You know, if you look, it's not hard.

 I mean, even Detroit, I mean, what is the state of Michigan?